adamascencio/Hackathon-client/client/README.md

 Welcome to Addventures!

+Addventures is a gamified math learning application for kids.

-This project was part of the General Assembly Spring 2023 Hackathon.
+This project was created as part of the [General Assembly](https://generalassemb.ly) Spring 2023 Hackathon.
+The theme was "Gamification".

 ## Table of Contents